API keys

 Administrative access: Can perform all operations via REST API

 Important: Private API keys should only be used in secure server environments and never exposed in client-side code.
-If
+If you accidentally expose a private API key, immediately revoke it and generate a new one.

 Security best practices